SHaroonShah/Readme-Developers-Hub---Production/recipes/cancel-and-release-shipments.md

 <!-- csharp@95-105 -->

-Update the shipment and set it status to Cancel.
+Update the shipment status to Cancel.

 # Update the shipment status to "Release"